Persistence in randomly switched Lotka-Volterra food chains: Introduction

 The quantity $a_{ii}$ represents the intra-specific competition rate of species $i$, $a_{i0}^j$ its death rate (or growth rate for species $1$), $a_{i,i-1}$ the rate at which it hunts species $i-1$, and $a_{i,i+1}$ its rate of being hunted by species $i+1$.

 Another interpretation of the rate $a_{i0}^j$ is a measure of the habitability of the environment $j$ for species $i$.
-Indeed, if $a_{i0}^j$ is small (or big for $i=1$) then environment $j$ is good for species $i$ whilst if $a_{i0}^j$ is big (or small for $i=1$) then environment $j$ is inhospitable for species $i$.
+Indeed, if $a_{i0}^j$ is small (or large for $i=1$) then environment $j$ is good for species $i$ whilst if $a_{i0}^j$ is large (or small for $i=1$) then environment $j$ is inhospitable for species $i$.
 An example of switching which would only affect these rates would be cleaning up a polluted area, thereby making the environment more liveable.

 The switching model we consider in this paper is defined on $\RR_+^n\times E$ by